 The system is simple.
 The benefits are clear.
 But how does a food manufacturing facility start and implement a complete color-coding system?
 Below are the easy steps you can take.
 However, if you’d like help assessing your need and getting started, Nelson-Jameson and Vikan can help with that, too.

-Now that you know the basics of color coding, Nelson-Jameson has some tips for continued success with your program:
+Now that you know the basics of color coding, Nelson-Jameson has some tips for continued success with your program to help promote food safety in your facility:

-Nelson-Jameson brings together the most extensive collection of color-coded products for material handling, product handling, janitorial, safety, apparel, QA/QC, and metal-detectable applications.
+Nelson-Jameson brings together the most extensive collection of color-coded products for material handling, product handling, janitorial, safety, apparel, QA/QC, and metal-detectable applications specifically for food manufacturers.
 Check out our buyer’s guide to see our entire lineup of color-coding tools.
+Want a color-coding assessment for your facility?
+Start with Nelson-Jameson today.

 Recognize and address possible hygiene and sanitation challenges based on the cleaning and material handling equipment available in your facility.